-This is one of those situations where a professional resume writer might experiment with how they present your work experience, depending on what other information with which they have to work.
-For instance, let’s say you held a position for a good amount of time prior to these temporary jobs, and that role was similar to the type of work for which you're looking today.
+This is one of those situations where a professional resume writer might experiment with how they present your work experience, depending on what other information they have to work with.
+For instance, let’s say you held a position for a good amount of time prior to these temporary jobs and that role was similar to the type of work for which you're looking today.
 Then, you should try to keep the amount of information about these recent short-term positions to a minimum and draw the employer's attention to the meatier part of your work history.

 Depending on the focus of those short-term jobs and their length of time, there may be a way to even group them together under one role or omit one to cut down on the "job hopper" image.
 Again, it's hard to provide an exact approach without knowing all the details, but this should give you an idea of how the information may be presented in your resume.